 History of Babywearing

-The history of babywearing is as old as the human being himself.
-When the people still lived in tribes and hordes and were always on the move to search for food and a new save campground, the only chance to bring the kids along was carrying them.
-The youngest kids were carried on the motherĺs hips and the older ones sat on the shoulders of their fathers.
-The same way it worked for non - human beings.
+History of babywearing is as old as the human being.
+In former times when people lived together in tribes and hordes they were always on the move to search for food and new save campgrounds.
+The only way to take the kids along was to carry them.
+The youngest kids were carried on mother’s hip, the older ones sat on the shoulders of their fathers.
+Just the same way mammals transported their offsprings for thousands of years.

-Today there are still a lot of cultures in which wearing of babies and toddlers is an everyday activity and where the stroller still is not used commonly.
+Even today there are still a lot of cultures in which wearing babies and toddlers is common.
+Here, stroller didn`t gain acceptance.

-In Europe the development was different: Approximately 200 years ago kids were worn as well but most of the time it was usual for lower classes.
-In higher classes the relation of kids and parents were more distanced.
-Babies were nursed by foster mothers and raised by nannies.
-The first strollers that came up were spread through these higher classes very fast and as well Queen Victoria was giving the stroller a respectable status.
+The development in Europe was different: Approximately 200 years ago, kids were worn as well but most of the time it was usual for the lower class.
+The relation between kids and parents in upper classes was more distanced.
+Babies were nursed by wet nurses and raised by nannies.
+People of the upper class prefered the up-coming strollers and made them popular.
+Queen Victoria made the stroller socially acceptable in the United Kingdom.

 So, babywearing faded into the background.